javalosr2004/PolyChats/APISpec.md

-# API Specification for Potion Exchange Compatible Shops
+# API Specification for PolyChats

-## 1. Customer Purchasing
+## 1. User Account Information

 The API calls are made in this sequence when making a purchase:
 1. `Get Catalog`